Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir_ssr/README.md

-# Using DSPLib AI Engine SSR FIR directly from the library browser
+# Using DSPLib AI Engine SSR FIR block to achieve 4 GSPS throughput

-This example demonstrates using the AI Engine 'FIR Asymmetric Filter' block with an SSR of 4 in Vitis Model Composer to achieve a high throughput and comparing the results to the Simulink FIR block.
+This example demonstrates using the AI Engine 'FIR Asymmetric Filter' block with a Super Sample Rate (SSR) of 4 in Vitis Model Composer to achieve a high throughput.
+We also compare the results to the Simulink FIR block for functional correctness.

-Each stream input to the filter block has a thoughput of close to 1 GSPS for a total of 4 GSPS.
+Each stream input to the AI Engine FIR block has a thoughput of close to 1 GSPS for a total of 4 GSPS.
 To achieve this throughput the following factors are in play:

 * 64 bit wide PLIO blocks on all the inputs and outputs.
 * PL frequency specified in the PLIO block at 500 MHz.